Rukeanu/SQL-7/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement that returns aggregated information by person’s address , the result of “Maximal Age - (Minimal Age  / Maximal Age)” that is presented as a formula column, next one is average age per address and the result of comparison between formula and average columns (other words, if formula is greater than  average then True, otherwise False value).
+Please write a SQL statement that returns aggregated information by person's address, the result of "Maximum Age - (Minimum Age / Maximum Age)" presented as a formula column, next is average age per address and the result of comparison between formula and average columns (in other words, if formula is greater than average, then True, otherwise False value).

 The result should be sorted by address column.
-Please take a look at the sample of output data below.
+Please take a look at the example of output data below.

 | address | formula |average | comparison |
 | ------ | ------ |------ |------ |